pineviewlabs/middlemarch-react/README.md

 1. Clone the repository.
 2. Install dependencies.
 3. Create a `.env` file according to the `.env.example`.
-4. Run the development server with `npx netlify dev`.
+4. Run the development server with `npm start`.
 5. Navigate to the automatically opened tab in the browser.

 ### Preview